Registration

 It is essential that students attend the first class meeting of their courses.
 If a student is unable to attend due to an emergency or conflict of a serious nature, students should contact the instructor.
 If the instructor is not designated in the class schedule, the student should contact either the Division Office or the Office of Instruction, which will direct the student appropriately.
 Students who fail to attend one (1) or more sessions during the first five (5) days of the term may be dropped from the class.
 Students who miss any classes during the first five (5) days are responsible for verifying their enrollment status.

-Students enrolled in online courses must log into their course by the first day of the term and complete all first-week course requirements by their due dates.
+Students registered in online courses must log into their course by the first day of the term and complete all first-week course requirements by their due dates.
 This is accomplished by accessing the Canvas course shell (unless alternate instructions have been provided by the instructor).
 For more information about logging into Canvas, visit eLearning Getting Started.
 If a student has not completed first-week course requirements set by the instructor during the first five (5) days of the term, the student may be dropped from the course.

 Note: Students who drop or are dropped by the college during the first five (5) days of the term will receive a full refund of tuition and fees, if due.
 Students are responsible for verifying all transactions regarding course registration.